Davin-X/SQL-Interview-Exercises/README.md

  follow given steps to istall and connect to mysql

+# 3 - create a new mysql connection ( JDBC -connection )

-# 3 - running and Practicing MySQL in Jupyter Notebook
+# 4  - create a .sql file and running and Practicing MySQL in VScode